 10. Bubble Eye Goldfish

 Bubble Eye goldfish lack a dorsal fin and can have a wen, telescope eyes, or other fancy characteristics.
 They are easily recognizable by the upward-facing eyes and fluid-filled sacs located on the sides of the face.
 These sacs grow with the fish and are extremely delicate.
 Bubble Eyes should be kept in tanks with no sharp or rough edges.
 If a sac ruptures, it usually will grow back but it does open an avenue for infection.
-These goldfish require a heater, floating food, and are one of the most difficult goldfish to care for and have extensive needs to keep them safe and healthy.
+These goldfish require a heater and floating food, and are one of the most difficult goldfish to care for due to having extensive needs to keep them safe and healthy.
 They are poor swimmers and should only be kept with very delicate fancies, like other Bubble Eyes and Celestial Eyes.
 Bubble Eyes have metallic or nacreous scales and can be orange, red, black, blue, chocolate, or calico.

 11. Fantail Goldfish

-Also known as the European Ryukin, Veiltails have an egg-shaped body and elongated dorsal fin but lack the shoulder hump present in Ryukins.
+Also known as the European Ryukin, Fantails have an egg-shaped body and elongated dorsal fin but lack the shoulder hump present in Ryukins.
 They have a quadruple tail that looks like a fan when viewed from above.
 One of the easiest fancies to care for, they are one of the faster and hardier fancy goldfish, although they do require a heater.
-While they can be kept with other fast goldfish, they are too slow to be kept with Common types who may steal their food.
+While they can be kept with other fast goldfish, they are too slow to be kept with common types who may steal their food.
 Their scales are usually metallic but can be nacreous or matte.
-Fantails have similar coloration to Common goldfish, coming in red, orange, yellow, black, white, and combinations of these colors.
+Fantails have similar coloration to common goldfish, coming in red, orange, yellow, black, white, and combinations of these colors.